Published by Blue Grid Media • Updated for 2026 • 19 min read

 This is where you come in.
 For any lead that was not automatically filtered or credited, you can rate it by clicking "Rate this lead" in your LSA dashboard.
 You select one of two dissatisfaction levels:

 After selecting your dissatisfaction level, you choose a reason from a predefined list and have the option to add details.
 The more specific you are, the better.
-You must rate the lead within 30 days of receiving it — after that, the window closes permanently.
+You must rate the lead within 30 days of receiving it.
+After that, the window closes permanently.
+No exceptions.

 Stage 4: Credit Decision